 Businesses That Use the Reverse Osmosis Water Filtration System

 There are many types of businesses and industries that use the Reverse Osmosis Water Filtration System.
-They include: hospitals, the mining industry, disaster relief, the agriculture industry, the marine industry, the food and beverage industry, hotels, the military, the pharmaceutical industry, and the environmental industries, just to name a few.
+They include hospitals, the mining industry, disaster relief, the agriculture industry, the marine industry, the food, and beverage industry, hotels, the military, the pharmaceutical industry, and the environmental industries, just to name a few.
 These industries use the Reverse Osmosis Water Filtration System Water Filtration System, for their employees, in making sure that they receive cool, clean, purified water daily.

 Components of the Reverse Osmosis Water Filtration System

 The components for the filtration system are basically similar, no matter the business, industry or home that uses it.
 These components include a cold water line valve, pre-filters, a reverse osmosis membrane, a storage tank, post-filters, an automatic shut off valve, a check valve, a flow restrictor, a faucet, and a drain line.
 These components all work cohesively, in keeping your water filtration system is working its best.